HarvardWestlake/Wolvercoin/Technical Specifications/AlumniP7.md

-## Alumni Tag
-- Create a HashSet (alumniSet) that stores the names (public key) of every Honors Topic graduate/alum
+- Create a HashSet of student objects student object that each have an ID (public key) and graduating year (integer).
+Create a hashSet (alumniSet) that stores a student object of every Honors Topic graduate/alum
 - Create an addAlumni method with no parameters
-	- If a Wolvercoin user is an alum, add to alumniSet and mint them an NFT by calling NFT method
+	- Iterate through lists of student objects and if the current year is greater than the student's graduating year, remove that student from the student set and add it to the alumni list
+		- Call mintNFT method and assign it to the student moved to alumni set
 - Add a parameter to the stake method that takes in a String userKey (public key)
 	- Add an assertion statement to the stake method
 		- assert that alumniSet contains userName, allowing them to proceed and stake their Wolvercoin
 		- If HashSet does not contain userName, subsequent code will not run

 **This would mean only alumni can stake Wolvercoin.
 Is that what you want?**